Falmouth, Jamaica Port Guide: Top Things to Do

 A walking tour is the best way to dive into Falmouth’s rich history, uncovering hidden gems and fascinating stories from the past.
 You’ll explore colonial-era buildings, historic churches, and quaint alleyways, all while learning about the town’s role in Jamaica’s sugar trade.
 Knowledgeable local guides bring history to life, sharing tales of pirates, merchants, and influential figures who shaped Falmouth.

-Get all the details about a guided walking tour in my in-depth guide: Falmouth Walking Tour: Everything You Need to Know.
+Get all the details about a guided walking tour in my in-depth guide: Falmouth Walking Tour.

 4. Relax at Burwood Beach